-- f.
-Schemes should aim to integrate the natural environment into the layout and form of new development through the provision of gardens. - g.
+- j.
+Quality open space should be placed between existing homes and new development to retain the green character of the parish and to support community integration through joint use by existing and new occupiers.
+Where such provision of open space is not possible due to site constraints, a minimum distance of 30m should be provided between existing and new buildings in large developments to protect the privacy and amenity of residents and to support a lower density pattern of development. - k.
 Development schemes should create and maintain safe neighbourhoods by including measures to reduce crime and the fear of crime, and to strengthen the sense of local community.
 Such measures should incorporate the principles of 'Secured by Design' and be agreed in consultation with the West Midlands Police.